About QSLs, LOTW, and eQSL

 In April 2006, we moved 2,200 miles westward from Chicago to Santa Cruz.
 We have a cottage nestled in an old growth redwood forest, 8.5 acres of which is our land.
 In addition to these magnificent trees, many of them more than100 years old and more than 150 ft tall, there are also pin oak, some beautiful madrones, and Douglas fir.
 Here's a view of our home in the mountains from the porch outside the ham shack.

-The K9YC antenna farm consists of wire dipoles suspended from these trees at about 120 ft, a 3-el SteppIR at 100 ft, monoband Yagis for 20M, 15M, and 10M on two shorter towers, a 40M 2-el wire Yagi at about 100 ft pointed ENE, and two reversible Beverages to EU, VK, SA, and JA.There's an 86 ft top-loaded vertical for 160 with 60 radials.
+The K9YC antenna farm consists of wire dipoles suspended from these trees at about 120 ft, a 3-el SteppIR at 110 ft, monoband Yagis for 20M, 15M, and 10M on two shorter towers, a 40M 2-el wire Yagi at about 110 ft pointed ENE, a reversible 2-el 80M wire Yagi pointed NE or SW, and two reversible Beverages to EU, VK, SA, and JA.There's an 86 ft top-loaded vertical for 160 with 60 radials.
 I've also rigged sloping quarter-wave wires for 160M from the tower.
 They're not connected to the tower, and fed from the base against radials.
 The tower acts as a passive reflector, and gives me about 2dB of gain.
 I feed the wires one at a time -- one faces ENE, the other west.
 What isn't obvious in the photos is that the trees rise more than 50 ft above the highest antennas.

-Inside the shack, the operating desk holds a pair of K3s and a pair of Ten Tec Titan amps (for SO2R contesting) with the very nice YCCC SO2R box.
+Inside the shack, the operating desk holds a pair of K3s, P3s with SVGA, KAT500s, and a pair of Ten Tec Titan amps (for SO2R contesting) with the very nice YCCC SO2R box.
 There's a third K3, Titan amp, and a Ten Tec Hercules II amp in reserve.
-A year or so ago I added an Elecraft KPA500 amp, which, thanks to its instant-on feature, allows me to rest the filaments in the Titans during the week and use them only for contesting.
+A few years ago I added an Elecraft KPA500 amp, which, thanks to its instant-on feature, allows me to rest the filaments in the Titans during the week and use them only for contesting.
 I also work 6 meters, loading one of my HF dipoles or the SteppIR.
 I've always liked VHF and UHF small signal work, but I'm on the wrong side of the ridge to do much of that from this QTH.
 I've also used FSK441 and ISCAT on 6M, and JT65-HF on the HF bands.
 My current JT65 emphasis is on 160M.
-I've operated QRP in recent 160M CW contests, with 44 states and 10 countries worked
+I've operated QRP in recent DX contests, with 125 countries worked on all bands, 44 states and 12 countries worked on 160M

 In my professional life, I'm a retired sound system design consultant, specializing in systems for public places -- theaters, churches, stadiums, arenas, etc. I still do technical writing and consulting on EMC.
 I'm a Fellow of the Audio Engineering Society (AES), vice-chair of the EMC Working Group of the Standards Committee of the AES and just retired as Chair of the AES Technical Committee on EMC.
 I'm a principal author of four AES Standards on EMC -- AES48, AES54-1, AES54-2, and AES54-3.
 I'm also a contributor to the ARRL Handbook.